-Dick, it appears that there is no one of legal valor left in the courts or justice departments.
+Dick, it appears that there is no one of legal valor left in Congress, the Courts, the Executive Branch and Justice Department, all effectively infiltrated at the top.
 The good lawyers and public servants all run out of Dodge or cowering in fear, afraid of the retribution of standing up.
 Anderson reveals just how this extortion is happening in America’s courts and prosecutorial offices as upon trying to blow the Whistle, we find evidence of a Senior Official of the New York Supreme Court physically assaulting Anderson to keep the lids on the crimes of the Supreme Court.
-Extreme oxymoron’s here Dick, “Crimes of the New York Supreme Court” and “Ethics Complaint Cleaner”, so what exactly are the crimes that the Ethic’s department is attempting to keep the lid on through assault and extortion of Whistleblowers and their victims.
+Extreme oxymoron’s here Dick, “Crimes of the New York Supreme Court” and “Ethics Complaint Cleaner”, so what exactly are the crimes that the Ethics departments are attempting to keep the lid on through assault and extortion of Whistleblowers and their victims.

-Well Dick, according to the Whistleblower Anderson the New York Supreme Court’s unethical behavior extends into the Department of Justice through the Department of Justice US Attorney offices, into the District Attorney Offices and into the New York Attorney General Andrew Cuomo’s offices.
+Well Dick, according to Anderson the New York Supreme Court’s unethical behavior extends into the Department of Justice through the Department of Justice US Attorney offices, into the District Attorney Offices and into the New York Attorney General Andrew Cuomo’s offices.
 Anderson then really provides the most frightening claim, a total catch all, when she claims that the Cleaner is cleaning not only for certain Public Officials but also complaints, for “Favored Lawyers and Law Firms.”

 We must stop here and reflect on just how dangerous these allegations are, as it means that leading law firms and lawyers, who have had disciplinary/criminal complaints filed against them, are getting them erased.
 The victims of the crimes of these favored law firms and lawyers who file complaints with the State Bars and Disciplinary Departments for the misconduct and crimes against them committed by their trusted attorneys denied due process from the start.
-Then, if the attorney is on the QUOTE favored list, the regulatory agencies then deny the victim any rights, sending exculpatory letters vindicating the slimy attorney, destroying evidence, giving the victims information and evidence to their legal brethren friends, and the next level of victim abuse starts instantly.
+If the attorney is on the QUOTE favored list, the regulatory agencies then deny the victim any rights, sending exculpatory letters vindicating the slimy attorney or law firm and destroying evidence, giving the victims confidential complaint information and evidence to their legal brethren friends and the next level of victim abuse starts instantly.
 If a good lawyer initially was handling your complaint, whoosh, overnight they are gone and a fixer as Anderson describes comes in and rubber stamps dismissed on everything you send in, no matter how great the evidence or pleadings you submit and boom the fix is in against you.
 At that point they game the victim through the system and wear them through attrition while stealing their properties and tying them up in courts run by their criminal brethren.

 Perhaps these favored law firms and lawyers Anderson refers to are those that deregulated our economy, created derivatives, bogus mortgages, torture memos and illegal wars, again lawyers behind all of these contrived criminal staged catastrophes.
-No coincidence that all those financial frauds being committed are in the New York Financial District, regulated by the New York Supreme Court First Department where all of Anderson’s and my claims are directed.
-Who are these QUOTE favored law firms and lawyers and why not a single investigation of them yet by any prosecutor in New York?
+No coincidence that all those financial frauds being committed are in the New York Financial District, regulated by the New York Supreme Court First Department where all of Anderson’s and my claims are directed, you know the one having strippers in the Ethics department nightly.
+Who are these QUOTE favored law firms and lawyers and why not a single investigation of them yet by any prosecutor in New York or the Department of Justice?
 Strange that the prosecutors, aware of Anderson’s claims do not even want to know which Public Officials and which law firms Anderson is fingering?
 The answer, while disturbing, is clear as Anderson illustrates, the prosecutors and courts are in on the crimes.